390th ECS Captain becomes first Airman to graduate from Navy Weapon School

-U.S. Air Force Capt.
-Aaron “Brutus” Tindall, 390th Electronic Combat Squadron EA-18G weapons officer, poses with naval aircrew and electronic warfare officers Oct.
-29, 2020, at the Point Mugu Naval Air Station, California.
-Tindall is the first Airman to graduate from the Navy’s Airborne Electronic Attack weapons school, making him a subject matter expert in AEA and the EA-18G Growler.
-(Courtesy photo)
+On Dec.11, 2020, Capt.
+Aaron “Brutus” Tindall, 390th Electronic Combat Squadron (ECS) EA-18G weapons officer, became the first Airman to graduate from the Navy Airborne Electronic Attack weapons school, making him a subject matter expert in Airborne Electronic Attack (AEA) and the EA-18G Growler.

+According to Lt.
+Col. David Davidson, 390th Electronic Combat Squadron commander, Tindall’s success will have a positive impact on the U.S. Air Force.

+Since the late '90s, the Air Force turned away from AEA and offensive electronic attack.
+With Tindall’s success, he will be able to integrate his critical knowledge and training Air Force Wide.

 |Date Taken: